c9s/umobi/docs/develop/splitview.md

 - when initializing a page with a splitview:

     1. find the splitview container.
-    1. find the primary content container inside the splitview container.
     2. find the secondary content container inside the splitview container.
+        1. initialize pages inside the secondary content container.
+        2. initialize links with target (should support target)
+    3. find the primary content container inside the splitview container.
+        1. initialize pages inside the primary content container.
+        2. shows the index page (of primary content)
+        3. initialize links with target (should support target)

 ## HTML Template